Most cats love catnip.

 Some cats go crazy over catnip, while others just enjoy a peaceful naptime from its effects.
-It is neither addictive (contrary to folklore) nor harmful to our feline pets.
+Catnip is neither addictive (despite what you may have heard) nor harmful to cats.
+But what about dogs?

 Can I Give My Dog Catnip?